 Section 8 vouchers provide a rental subsidy to renters that absorbs housing costs that exceed 30% of their income.
 Renters can use the voucher to rent private housing in apartment communities or privately owned homes.
 The rent is capped based on a Payment Standard that is determined by the housing authority based on market rents in the target area.
 Section 8 assistance is very limited across the country and typically waiting lists for the assistance can stretch out for a decade.

 Public housing is rental housing owned and managed by housing authorities.
 Renters pay only 30% of their adjusted income.
 Typically, public housing consists of apartment developments but sometimes can be scattered single family homes in some suburban or rural housing authorities.
 Public housing was the first form of affordable housing provided to low income Americans.
 It is one of the oldest housing assistance programs in the country.

 Every public housing project is inspected every one to three years by HUD.

-Housing Authority of Temple manages 3 rental properties which have an average
+Housing Authority of Temple manages 3 rental properties which, as of the last set of publicly available data, have an average

 inspection score of 95.
 The scores for properties managed by